-Click on map map image for printable view.
+Click on map thumbnail for a large view.

-Season: You can visit Lava River Cave the year-round though you may need to ski to it in winter since Forest Roads 245 and/or 171 may be closed for resource protection.
+Season: You can visit Lava River Cave the year-round, though you may need to ski to it in winter since Forest Roads 245 and/or 171 are closed during the winter months.
 Temperatures inside the cave remain roughly the same summer and winter (between 35° and 45° Fahrenheit).

 Attractions: Cool cave, lava flow, scenic drive, wildlife viewing